 Modeler 1: “No, but he said he knew a guy who had seen the kit.”

-Yeah, I know, it sounds ridiculous.
-But it happens all the time.
-I’ve had that conversation.
-A fellow said a certain kit was awful.
+And it happens all the time.
+I’ve had that conversation with others too.
+One time, a fellow said a certain kit was awful.
 So I asked “what problems did you have when you built it?”
 To which he replied “Oh, I’ve not built it.
-I haven’t built a kit in 5 years.”
+I haven’t built a kit in 5 years.“

 I’ll admit, I fell victim to this early on when I returned to the hobby in 2006.
 I “heard” kits with raised panel lines were just awful.
 I “heard” the Aztek airbrushes just couldn’t work.
 I “heard” it just wasn’t worth building a kit unless it was super accurate.
-And for a short while, I fell for this mess.
+And for a short while, I fell for this line of thinking.
+The people who told me those things were voices I trusted.
+They’d been building for years, and others said they were experts.
+They had an answer for everything.

 Of course, you may hate building kits with raised panel lines, using Aztek airbrushes (full confession: I switched to Badger), and can’t imagine building a kit out of the box.
 Which is fine.
-I just urge you do do it because that’s what you want to do.
+I just urge you do it because that’s what you want to do.
 Not based on what you “heard”.
+And be willing to accept that others may see it different.

 You’ll be much happier in your hobby.
 Explore it, discover it, enjoy it.